 Day 1.
-During the first 12 training trials, the animats learnt the topology of the maze and planned their navigation trajectory in the absence of both block A and B. Similar to Tolman & Honzik's findings, our results in all size of maze (normal, large and large\) show that the model learnt to select the shortest goal-directed pathway P1 significantly more frequently than the alternative trajectories P2, P3 (ANOVA, p < 0.0001 for all mazes).
-However, for the large protocols (but not for large\), the size of this maze began to induce few mistakes, as shown by its lower median value of Path 1 selection.
+During the first 12 training trials, the animats learnt the topology of the maze and planned their navigation trajectory in the absence of both block A and B. Similar to Tolman & Honzik's findings, our results in all conditions (normal, large and large\) show that the model learnt to select the shortest pathway P1 significantly more frequently than the alternative trajectories P2, P3 (ANOVA, p < 0.01 for all mazes).